 None of the above feeding scenarios are against the Terms of Service, EULA, or Code of Conduct.
 ZOS have made their position clearly known that the players can do what they want, and if they want to role-play killing each other, they are welcome to do so.
 Many people talk about players policing themselves, though we all know that’s not going to happen.
 There’s very little that we can do to stop feeding, and I’ve always argued vehemently against feeding because it messes up the balance of the boards.

 That’s the summary of my position.
-If you want to feed, you can go right ahead, but I’m going to clearly state that I believe that it’s a shitty thing to do.
+If you want to feed for emperor, you can go right ahead, but I’m going to clearly state that I believe that it’s a shitty thing to do.

 Regarding the allegation that I myself use over performing skills to make more AP, I freely admit that, and some may call me a hypocrite for such.
 The techniques and methodologies that I use to find those skills and determine their performance for AP percentage returns were also made public as well as the use of synergies, applying debuffs, and spamming skills like Inevitable Detonation when running solo to get very high returns on other players’ efforts killing (best when I’m on AD and I throw them out at DC vs. EP fights).

 Some people disagree with using them, and they’re entitled to their opinion.
 Bug reports were made for every skill and set that we believe is over or under performing, and it’s on the ZOS development team to change these things if they want to.
 If they want to declare something “an exploit” as they did gap closing over non-contiguous ground until they changed their code, they are entitled to do that.
 If they declare something an exploit, then we will obviously not use it – though we may argue with them.
 Until and unless they explicitly state that “using the altar skill when you are solo and there are other players around you is an exploit”, I fully intend to keep using altars on the Alessia bridge until they change how that skill works.
 Incidentally we’ve tested on PTS, and it looks like AP percentage returns are being much better balanced in the Necromancer update (2019/05/20).